JohndeVostok/Magic-Kitchen/docs/client-ui.md

 * The map consists of an N \* M grid, where `N = config.mapHeight` and `M = config.mapWidth`.
 * Each cell in the grid has some object on it.
 * There's a player on the map, which has a position and a face direction.
-* There're some items on the map or off the map.
+* There're some items on the map.
 * Every item has a position on the map, and at most one item can be placed on a single cell of the map.
-* There're two special positions: "on player's head" and "off the map".
+* There's one special position: "on player's head".
-* At most one item can be on player's head, but any numbers of items can be off the map.
+* At most one item can be on player's head.

 **Map Data**
 * `mapData` is an array of `N * M` integers.